-policy related to overcome these Chairs lead a wetland restoration obstacles on an facilitated convo on annual basis. barriers.
-Communication Co-benefits may not be emphasized in conservation and 5.2 Work with CBP Communications Office to update existing co-benefit fact sheet to increase engagement and address leadership and practitioners.
+Communication with decision- policy related to wetland restoration Co-benefits may not be emphasized in conservation and restoration decision- overcome these obstacles on an annual basis.
+5.2 Work with CBP Communications Office to update existing co-benefit fact sheet to increase engagement and address leadership and practitioners.
+Chairs lead a facilitated convo on barriers.
 Updated factsheet is completed.
-Increases understanding of wetland co-benefits to decisionmakers (agencies, MB/PSC members, etc.). with decision- makers Accumulation of State plans, programs, and initiatives in Virginia that could act as an example restoration decision-making Co-benefits may not be emphasized in 5.4 Work with the Communication Workgroup and State partners to develop state- specific factsheets that identify State plans, programs, and initiatives that encourage wetland restoration and implementation of living shorelines.
+Increases understanding of wetland co-benefits to decisionmakers (agencies, MB/PSC members, etc.). makers Accumulation of State plans, programs, and initiatives in Virginia that could act as an example Co-benefits may not be emphasized in 5.4 Work with the Communication Workgroup and State partners to develop state- specific factsheets that identify State plans, programs, and initiatives that encourage wetland restoration and implementation of living shorelines.
 A factsheet for each jurisdiction is completed.
 Identifies role of wetlands for multiple state goals and encourages wetland restoration in each jurisdiction.

 conservation and restoration decision-making Lack of awareness on the breadth and impact of wetland mowing Bay-wide.
 Conflicting perspectives from federal, state, and local regulatory entities on whether wetland mowing is a regulated activity or whether wetland 5.5 Present the state-specific factsheets to the Principal's Staff Committee for awareness along with a recommendation for cross-program prioritization of these actions by the Bay States as a wise use of limited resources.
-The City of N VA treats unpermitted wetland move a violation of wetland reguland conduct enforcement it.
-The cour affirmed this approach.
-Program position on whether efforts to cease wetland mowing would count towards wetland enhancement goals and outcomes.
+The City of Norfolk, VA treats unpermitted wetland mowing as a violation of State wetland regulations and conducts enforcement to stop it.
+The courts have affirmed this approach. mowing constitutes a violation of law.
+Lack of an official Chesapeake Bay Program position on whether efforts to cease wetland mowing would count towards wetland enhancement goals and outcomes.
 5.6 Identify the occurrence of wetland mowing throughout the Bay and prepare a Wetland Workgroup position on the regulation and cessation of wetland mowing and whether documented areas of restoration would count towards CBP wetland enhancement goals.
 Creation of factsheet.
 Describes adverse effects of mowing and increases awareness of negative impacts which can then be used to encourage regulatory/policy changes.
 Information sharing between practitioners, across workgroups within Goal Teams, and across Goal Teams as appropriate.
 1.1 Encourage ongoing commitment to improving tidal and nontidal wetland mapping by working with CBP GIS and modeling teams to support best available science.
 WWG engagement with mapping experts and presentations/convo s with the WG at meetings.
 Improves communication and information exchange between workgroups and improves wetland mapping efforts, which contributes to more effective research and analysis related to land use.